ayomodu/terrk/README.md

 ## Features

 - **Create TFC Resources (Workspaces, Projects, Agent Pools, Agent tokens, Teams(beta), Team tokens(beta))** : Create resources using cli arguments and yaml/excel configuration files
-- **List Resources**: Display a list of all existing namespaces.
+- **List Resources**: Display a list of existing resources.
 - **Delete Resources**: Remove namespaces that are no longer needed.
 - **Add TFC organizations**

 ## Prerequisites

-Before using TERRK, ensure that you have a:
+Before using terrk, ensure that you have a:

 - **Terraform Cloud Org**: A Terraform cloud Organization